Prior sample size extensions for assessing prior impact and prior--likelihood discordance: Responding to Reviewers: Old Contemplation and New Explorations

+In applying our method, we also encountered three practical problems.
+The first is the computational demand.
+Seeking effective computational strategies is an area of much needed research, and the importance sampling approach presented in Section~\ref{s:comp} merely is a starting point.
 The second issue involves instability with small $k$.
 We did not encounter any problem for our simulation studies, where conjugate priors were used.
 However, for the lupus nephritis application, we had to avoid small $k$ because logistic regressions can be very unstable for small sample sizes.
 Any model which has stability problems for small samples can generate similar issues.
-We found switching the means to medians in our resampling scheme helped, but obviously this creates a discrepancy between the application and the current theoretical results, which are mean-based, that is, using $L_2$ norm.
-Extending our theoretical results to cover other norms, especially $L_1$ norm, as well as more general choices of the discrepancy or uncertainty measure $D$ is another direction for future research.
+We found switching the means to medians in our resampling scheme helped, but obviously this creates a discrepancy between the application and the current theoretical results, which are mean-based, that is, using the $L_2$ norm.
+Extending our theoretical results to cover other norms, especially the $L_1$ norm, as well as more general choices of the discrepancy or uncertainty measure $D$ is another direction for future research.
+Third, we need to search for more reliable estimate of $R(n)$, the relative gain or loss corresponding to the actual data size, as our current extrapolation via the slope of the PSS curve $M(k)$ is more of exploratory nature.